A long time ago, in a township not so far away, there was a theater.

 “It started in 1924 as a vaudeville theater,” said L. Manuel Hirshblond,Toms River.
 “In 1927, they started talkies.”

 Hirshblond should know, “I was practically born and raised there,” Hirshblond said with a chuckle.

 His father, Isadore, “was the principal owner of the Traco Theater Company, the Toms River Amusement Company.
 It had a regular board of directors made up of the bank president, some attorneys.”
 It operated as a theater until the late 1950s; then, it became a drugstore.
-The building stood where the parking lot adjacent to the Sovereign Bank branch on Washington Street is now.
+The building stood where the parking lot adjacent to the is now.